-Democratic struggle includes struggles for peace and sharply reduced military spending; equality for the racially and nationally oppressed and for women; job creation programs and an increased minimum wage; adequate health care, education, day care, and housing; social security, pension, and other retirement benefits; and much more.
+Democratic struggle also includes struggles for peace, equality for the racially and nationally oppressed, equality for women, the struggles for job creation programs, an increased minimum wage, for adequate health care, education, day care, housing, social security, pension, and other retirement benefits, environmental protection, protection of family farms and small businesses, the needs of youth, cultural programs and independent media, progressive taxation, sharply reduced military spending, and more.
 The struggles of all class and social forces who seek to curb the power of the transnationals are democratic struggles.

 The class struggle and the democratic struggle are closely linked; they overlap and intertwine.
 However, they are not identical.

 The class struggle in an immediate sense pits groups of workers against specific capitalists at the point of production as well as in broader social and economic struggles.
-The aim of working-class struggle is to subordinate capital to the will of labor.
-In the long term, this means winning power to construct socialism.
+The aim of working class struggle is to subordinate capital to the will of labor.
+In the long term, this means winning power in order to construct socialism.
 The aim of the democratic struggle is to advance equality in all its forms and in all arenas and to widen the democratic space for all working people as much as possible.

 The interaction of these two streams objectively advances the struggle for socialism because socialism is necessary for us to permanently eliminate inequality.
-After a revolution, a qualitative change happens, with democracy progressing in a planned process in harmony with the dominance of working-class power.
+After a revolution, a qualitative change happens, with democracy progressing in a planned and guaranteed process in harmony with the dominance of working class power.
 The victory of socialism will open a new stage in the continual development of democracy.

 Every specific class struggle is part of the democratic struggle because in those struggles, masses of workers seek to enlarge or protect democratic possibilities.
 Often, class battles are played out in the political arena where the democratic action of millions of workers can powerfully affect the battle's outcome.
-Examples include battles to increase the minimum wage, to make labor laws that encourage union organization, and to stop so-called right-to-work laws in many states and nationally.
+Examples include battles to increase the minimum wage, to make labor laws that encourage union organization, and battles over so-called right-to-work laws in many states and nationally.

 The democratic struggle brings together the working class and other class and social forces for common struggle against one or another sector of the capitalist class.
 The democratic struggle is where alliances and coalitions between labor and other forces take place.
-This is one reason the extreme right seeks to curtail and limit democratic rights.
+This is one reason why the extreme right seeks to curtail and limit democratic rights.
 As the battle against the extreme right intensifies, extreme right attacks on democratic rights also intensify.